-Harnett County Department of Public Health in partnership with North Carolina Heart and Vascular will sponsor the “Don’t Miss a Beat: Control High Blood Pressure” lunch and learn.
-This program will take place on Wednesday, May 21st from 11:45am-1:00pm at the Governmental Complex Commons Area located at 309 W Cornelius Harnett Blvd in Lillington.
-An informative presentation on how to prevent and control high blood pressure will be provided by Dr. Ben Walker with North Carolina Heart and Vascular.
-This is a free program however registration is required.
-To register, call Harnett County Department of Public Health at 910-814-6196.
-The registration deadline is Friday, May 16th.
+In recognition of National High Blood Pressure Education Month in May, Harnett County Department of Public Health will sponsor the “Don’t Miss a Beat: Control High Blood Pressure” lunch and learn.
+This program will take place on Wednesday, May 30th from 12:00pm-1:00pm at the Governmental Complex Commons Area located at 309 W Cornelius Harnett Blvd in Lillington.
+An informative presentation will be provided by Dr. Ashley Lewis with North Carolina Heart and Vascular on how to control high blood pressure.
+This is a free program however, registration is required.
+To register, call 910-814-6196.
+The registration deadline is Friday, May 25th.
 For more information, click on the title.

 Become a fan of Harnett County Health Department by visiting our Facebook Page.
 We update our page with upcoming events and programs, photos, health news and more.
 This is also a great way to interact with us.
 Click on the title to visit our page.